hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server_database.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Azure PostgreSQL Flexible Server Database.
+* `name` - (Required) Specifies the name of the PostgreSQL Database, which needs [to be a valid PostgreSQL identifier](https://www.postgresql.org/docs/current/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS).
 Changing this forces a new Azure PostgreSQL Flexible Server Database to be created.

 * `server_id` - (Required) The ID of the Azure PostgreSQL Flexible Server from which to create this PostgreSQL Flexible Server Database.
 Changing this forces a new Azure PostgreSQL Flexible Server Database to be created.